drocco007/vox_linux/README.rst

 You will need a Linux host (I use Xubuntu) with

-* GTK, xdotool + libxdo3, wmctrl, ØMQ
+* GTK, wmctrl, ØMQ
-* Python 2.7 with python-gtk2, python-wnck, python-xlib, python-libxdo,
+* Python 2.7 with python-gtk2, python-wnck, python-xlib, python-uinput,
   tornado, pyzmq
 * VirtualBox